WiFi and Bluetooth speakers

 Battery or mains power?

-Our test includes battery-powered speakers, which can be easily shifted to a different room or brought outside the house.
-But it also includes smart home speakers, which plug into the wall as semi-permanent pieces of furniture.
-Confusingly, they can often look similar, so make sure you don’t buy the wrong type.
+Our test includes portable battery-powered speakers, which can be easily shifted to a different room or taken outside, and smart home speakers, which plug into the wall as semi-permanent pieces of furniture.
+They often look similar, so make sure you don’t buy the wrong type.

 Bluetooth, WiFi or both?